wp-plugins/gallery-images/readme.txt

 Box Use shadow.
 Click if you need to have shadows in the box of “ Image Gallery “

 Box padding.
 Set the distance between the box and images in “ Image Gallery “

+2.6 **Justified View  -  Image Gallery**

+**Element Styles  -  Image Gallery**

+Image height.
+Set the height of the images/videos in tape

+Image margin.
+Set the distance between each image/video in the tape

+Image Justify.
+Select to make the width of all image/video up to 100% in container.
+So all them together will fit the container of your theme, and tick off to bring each of them with it’s natural size.

+Image Randomize.
+Select to show your images randomly.

+Opening With Animation.
+Choose to see the tape of images/videos appearing animated.

+Opening Animation Speed.
+Select the speed of the animation.

+**Element Title  -  Image Gallery**

+Show Title.
+Choose to show the title or not

+Element Title Font Size.
+Choose the font size for the title of the image / video

+Element Title Font Color.
+Select preferable colour for the title of the image / video

+Element Title Background Color.
+Choose the colour of title background

+Element's Title Overlay Transparency.
+Select the level of transparency for the title overlay